 Tour eastern Sicily, from Taormina to Mt.
 Etna to Siracusa

 Praised by the German writer Goethe, Taormina was a mandatory stop on the Grand Tour taken by educated Europeans in the 19th century, and it remains just as enchanting today.
-After a visit to the Greco-Roman theater, you’ll have time on your own to explore the town and have lunch.
+After a visit to the Greco-Roman theater, you’ll have time on your own to have lunch and explore the town.

 DAY 4 – SIRACUSA, ANCIENT ISLAND CITY